Augustin Eduard: Club career

 Eduard was born on 1 August 1962 in Târgoviște, Romania, but his family moved to Pitești when he was a child where he grew up in the Frații Golești neighborhood.
 In 1976, Argeș Pitești's youth coach, Leonte Ianovschi, noticed his talent and brought him to the team with whom in 1980 he won the national junior championship.
 On 2 August 1980, just one day after he turned 18, coach Florin Halagian gave him his Divizia A debut in Argeș Pitești's 3–2 away loss to Universitatea Craiova, playing alongside his childhood idol Nicolae Dobrin.
 He started playing in European competitions during the 1981–82 UEFA Cup edition, appearing in a 2–2 draw against Alex Ferguson's Aberdeen.

 In 1982, Eduard went to Steaua București where in his first season he scored a goal in a 1–1 draw against rivals Dinamo București.
 He won The Double with The Military Men in the 1984–85 season when he was used in 24 league matches by coaches Halagian and Emerich Jenei and played the entire match in the 2–1 victory in the Cupa României final over "U" Craiova.
 In the same season he appeared in both legs of the 1–0 aggregate loss to A.S.
 Roma in the first round of the European Cup Winners' Cup.

 In 1985 he made a comeback to Argeș where he spent five years, becoming the team's captain and scoring a personal record of 16 goals in the 1988–89 season.
 He then joined Dinamo București for the 1990–91 season where he played two games in the European Cup as the team got past St Patrick's Athletic in the first round, being eliminated in the following one by Porto.
-Eduard ended his career in 1993 after playing two seasons for Gloria Bistrița, having a total of 287 Divizia A matches with 30 goals scored.
+Eduard ended his career in 1993 after playing two seasons for Gloria Bistrița, totaling 287 Divizia A matches with 30 goals scored.